mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 of the timeout is seconds, a timeout specified in milliseconds will be rejected, even if the duration is longer than a second.

+### `causal_reads_mode`

+This parameter controls at which level the causality between reads and writes is applied.
+The parameter was added in MaxScale 2.5.0 and is set to `local` by default.

+The possible values for this parameter are:

+* `local`

+  * Writes are locally visible.
+Writes are guaranteed to be visible only to the connection that does it.
+Unrelated modifications done by other connections are not visible.

+* `global`

+  * Writes are globally visible.
+If one connection writes a value, all connections to the same service will see it.
+In general this mode is slower than the `local` mode due to the extra synchronization it has to do.

 ### `lazy_connect`

 Lazy connection creation causes connections to backend servers to be opened only